web3comm/.github/README.md

 Web3T is built on the cutting-edge web3 technology stack, leveraging the power of blockchain and decentralized networks to deliver a robust, secure, and reliable communication platform.

 Join us on the journey to redefine how crypto wallet communication is conducted.
 Embrace the future of decentralized and user-centric communication with Web3T.
-Experience the power of secure text, voice, and video integration, access control list file sharing, and decentralized identity management—all within your fingertips.
+Experience the power of secure text, voice, and video integration, access control list file sharing, and decentralized identity management UIUX